-Interlocking door systems are being used more frequently for facilities requiring safety and security.
-Airports, courthouses, strategic installations, bio-medical facilities, and more commonly banks and credit unions are incorporating interlocking door systems to provide safety and security of their facilities.
+Interlocking door systems are being used more frequently for commercial and other public buildings.
+Airports, courthouses, strategic installations, bio-medical facilities, and more commonly banks and credit unions are incorporating door interlocking systems to provide safety and security for their facilities.
 While some projects use standardized specifications developed by the owner from prior sites, others may require unique requirements that Isotec will translate into a site specific engineered system.

-Simple two-door, one-room interlocks are familiar to some.
-System complexity increases dramatically as more related doors, screening sensors, connecting rooms are added.
-Isotec also designs for automatic door operators, card access systems, etc., with interlocking doors, to ensure compatibility, and satisfy local building codes.
+Simple mantrap door systems are familiar to some.
+System complexity increases dramatically as more related doors, screening sensors, or connecting rooms are added.
+Isotec also designs for automatic security door systems that include card access systems, bio-metrics, etc. that govern the interlocking doors, to ensure compatibility with local building codes.

-The following is Isotec’s comprehensive regimen to engineer interlocking doors systems.
-Isotec’s expertise for engineering site specific door, hardware and component configurations is unsurpassed.
+The following is Isotec’s comprehensive regimen for designing & engineering door interlocking systems.
+Isotec’s expertise for engineering site specific mantrap doors, hardware and component configurations is unsurpassed.

 Define the Objective: Some interlocking door systems are for security in applications such as detention centers, casinos or government sites.
-These typically incorporate credentialed access and require that both the doors be normally locked.
-Bio-medical and pharmaceutical sites, on the other hand, may use a combination of locked and unlocked doors to provide a higher degree of security and isolation but using some normally unlocked portals to facilitate faster traffic flow.
+These mantrap door systems typically incorporate credentialed access and require that both the doors be normally locked.
+Bio-medical and pharmaceutical sites, on the other hand, may use a security access control system to provide a higher degree of security and to isolate security threats.

-Door Functionalities: The next step in designing an interlocking door system is to determine a facility’s occupancy and required door throughput.
-A site survey or Forward Observation of the site is best to determine the required design, functionalities and through put requirements.
-Floor plans, blue prints or “as built plans” detailing access points help to determine the required Programmable Logic Controller’s (PLC) ladder logic.
+Program Door Functionalities: The next step in designing a door interlocking system is to determine a facility’s requirements for occupancy and entrance/egress throughput.
+Floor plans, blue prints or “as built plans” detailing access points help to determine the required PLC’s ladder logic.

-Door Status and Operation: For security purposes one door is normally locked.
+Scenario of Operation: For security purposes one door is normally locked.
 Opening either door causes the other door to lock, preventing it from being opened while the first door is open.
-Isotec programs door systems to be “fail safe”, meaning that both doors automatically unlock in the event of emergency or override.
+Isotec programs security mantrap door systems to be “fail safe”, meaning that both doors automatically unlock in the event of emergency or override.

 Monitoring Door Status: Isotec uses PLCs to monitor and control interlocking doors.
 The PLC operates in accordance to pre-determined algorithms to meet the scenario of operation required by the end user.

-Credentialed Access: Credentialed access can be a biometric, PIN or card driven, used with an interlocking door system.
+Credentialed Access: Credentialed access incorporates biometric, PIN or card driven devices for access through a door interlock system.
 Double “positive ID verification” is often used.
 The credential(s) are used as a request-for-access.
-Valid credentials will activate lock relays for a preset time.
+Valid credentials will activate the interlock door relays for a preset time.
 If the related doors are secure, the PLC will unlock the door following the state of the request-for-access input.
 Multiple requests-for-access are held pending until the door can be unlocked or the access request times out.

-Automatic Doors: Automatic pedestrian doors require special considerations.
-Automatic swing doors are typically powered open and powered closed with a built-in time delay and various safety sensors.
+Automatic Doors: Automatic interlocking doors require special considerations.
+Mantrap door systems are typically powered open and powered closed with a built-in time delay and various safety sensors.
+The throughput of fully automated security door systems will be determined by local codes, which require safe operating speeds for mantrap doors.

-Status Lights: Isotec uses Light Emitting Diodes (LED) status light displays to indicate if a door is locked (red light) or unlocked (green light).
-Depending on the required “scenarios of operation, some systems may use three colored status light displays (red, amber and green).
+Status Lights: Status light displays indicate if a door is locked (red light) or unlocked (green light).
+Depending on the required “scenarios of operation”, some security door systems may use three colored status light displays (red, amber and green).

-Emergency Overrides: In an emergency, the fire alarm relay on the lock power supply is used to unlock maglocks and failsafe strikes.
+Fail Safe Emergency Overrides: In an emergency, the fire alarm relay on the interlock door lock is used to unlock maglocks and failsafe strikes.
 Other override controls are programmed into the operator console and wireless push-button remotes included with each system.
 Time-delayed relocks to override the door interlocks, or a custom PLC sequence of operations are specified by the end user.

 Security is a concept, what’s yours?
-It is critical to understand a facility’s safety and security protocols to properly engineer an interlocking door system.
-Designs and functionalities will vary as based on the needs of the facility and the end users concept of safety and security.
+It is critical to understand a facility’s safety and security protocols to properly engineer an door interlocking system.
+Designs and functionalities will vary as based on the needs of the facility and the end users concept or requisite for safety and security.

 Call Isotec today at (303) 974-7699 for a free consult about your objectives.